Covid-19: One further death and 269 new cases confirmed in the State

 One further death related to Covid-19 and 269 new cases of the virus have been reported by the National Public Health Emergency Team (Nphet).

-As of yesterday evening 49 patients were in ICU with Covid while six patients were admitted in the past 24 hours while eight were discharged, according to the HSE.
+As of 8am on Sunday, 47 patients were in ICU with Covid, according to the HSE.

-A total of 814,470 people have been fully vaccinated to date while 341,129 people have received their first dose, as of Friday, April 16th.

 Vaccination against Covid-19 with the AstraZeneca jab for those aged 65-69 will begin on Monday following the registration of more than 85,000 people on the HSE portal.